Product design: Product design process

 Depending on the kind of product being designed, the latter two sections are most often revisited (e.g. depending on how often the design needs revision, to improve it or to better fit the criteria).
 This is a continuous loop, where feedback is the main component.
 Koberg and Bagnell offer more specifics on the process: In their model, "analysis" consists of two stages, "concept" is only one stage, and "synthesis" encompasses the other four.
 (These terms notably vary in usage in different design frameworks.
-Here, they are used in the way they're used by Koberg and Bagnell.)
+Here, they are used in the way they are used by Koberg and Bagnell.)